Fresh & Satisfying Mediterranean Omelet Wraps (Easy Chickpea & Feta)

 Instructions

-• Stage 1: Aromatic Vinaigrette Emulsification : In the small bowl or jar, combine the minced garlic, lemon juice, lemon zest, red wine vinegar, dried oregano, and black pepper.
-Whisk vigorously while slowly drizzling in the extra-virgin olive oil until the vinaigrette is well-combined and slightly thickened.
+• Stage 1: Aromatic Vinaigrette Emulsification: In the small bowl or jar, combine the minced garlic, lemon juice, lemon zest, red wine vinegar, dried oregano, and black pepper.
+Whisk vigorously while slowly drizzling in the extra-virgin olive oil until slightly thickened.
 Set aside.

-• Stage 2: Salad Component Integration : In the large mixing bowl, add the rinsed chickpeas, diced cucumber, halved tomatoes, diced bell pepper, sliced red onion, and sliced olives.
-Pour the prepared vinaigrette over the vegetables and toss gently until every component is lightly coated.
+• Stage 2: Salad Component Integration: In the large mixing bowl, add the rinsed chickpeas, diced cucumber, halved tomatoes, diced bell pepper, sliced red onion, and sliced olives.
+Pour the prepared vinaigrette over the vegetables and toss gently until lightly coated.

-• Stage 3: Marination & Flavor Infusion : Gently fold the crumbled reduced-fat feta into the salad mixture.
-Set the bowl aside to marinate for at least 10 minutes, allowing the flavors to meld while you prepare the wraps.
+• Stage 3: Marination & Flavor Infusion: Gently fold the crumbled reduced-fat feta into the salad mixture.
+Set aside to marinate for at least 10 minutes while you prepare the wraps.

-• Stage 4: Fortified Wrap Batter Creation : In a separate medium bowl, whisk the egg whites until they are frothy and uniform, about 30 seconds.
+• Stage 4: Fortified Wrap Batter Creation: In a separate medium bowl, whisk the egg whites until frothy and uniform, about 30 seconds.
 Add the whole wheat flour, ground flaxseed, za'atar, and fresh parsley.
-Continue to whisk until no lumps remain and the batter is smooth.
+Whisk until smooth.

-• Stage 5: Skillet-Forging the Wraps : Place the 10-inch nonstick skillet over medium-low heat.
-Once warm, pour one-quarter of the egg batter (about ½ cup) into the center of the pan, swirling gently to form an even, thin crepe-like circle.
-Cook for 2-3 minutes, until the edges are set and the top is mostly opaque.
+• Stage 5: Skillet-Forging the Wraps: Place the 10-inch nonstick skillet over medium-low heat and lightly coat with cooking spray or a few drops of oil if needed.
+Once warm, pour one-quarter of the batter (about 3/8 cup / 90 ml) into the center, swirling to form an even, thin circle.
+Cook 2–3 minutes, until the edges are set and the top is mostly opaque.

-• Stage 6: Final Cooking & Assembly : Cover the skillet with the lid and cook for another 1-2 minutes, until the omelet is completely set.
-Carefully slide the finished wrap onto a plate using the flexible spatula.
-Repeat with the remaining batter to create four wraps.
-To serve, spoon one-quarter of the marinated chickpea filling into the center of each wrap, fold the sides over, and enjoy immediately.
+• Stage 6: Final Cooking & Assembly: Cover and cook 1–2 minutes more, until the wrap is fully set, opaque, and pliable with no wet spots.
+Slide onto a plate and repeat with the remaining batter to make four wraps.
+Using a slotted spoon, place one-quarter of the marinated chickpea filling (leaving excess liquid behind) down the center of each wrap, fold the sides over, and serve immediately.

 Notes